 These thank-you letter templates are included in our Giant Gratitude Kit for Kids!

 Expressing gratitude can help us appreciate the people around us and the good things in our lives that we get to experience and do.

 You could also have your child or student write an apology letter and explain the difference (and importance) between a real apology and a fake apology.
 (Because I know we’ve all heard the forced and bitter “I’m sorry” from our kiddos.

 14. Eye Contact Games

 Not all kids are comfortable making eye contact — especially if they have autism.
 But there are a few fun ways we can encourage kids to make eye contact:

 - Have a staring content

-- Look in my eyes engineer is a game (available on IOS devices) that has kids practice making eye contact; they won’t even know they are learning an important social skill.
+- Look in My Eyes Engineer is a game (available on IOS devices) that has kids practicing making eye contact; they won’t even know they are learning an important social skill.

 - Eyes on my forehead – place a stocker of a pair of eyes on your forehead and encourage kids to look at the sticker.
 It helps train them to look in the proper direction in a funny, not uncomfortable way.
 (Idea from Children Succeed)

 I love using perspective-building scenarios to help kids realize that the world doesn’t revolve around just them.
 (Shocking, I know.)